Skip to main content

 key_alias: Optional[str] = None, # Key alias for identification

-user_id: Optional[str] = None, # Unique user identifier
+user_id: Optional[str] = None, # User identifier (also used to load the user record)

 user_email: Optional[str] = None, # User email address